Fixing Our Food System Together

 Our Mission

-Vegans Support the Farmers is an Animal Rising project backing farmer-led demands to transform our broken food system, and we are also fundraising to improve the mental health of farmers.
+Vegans Support the Farmers are campaigning for farmer-led demands to transform our broken food system, while also fundraising to improve the mental health of farmers struggling to cope right now.

 Our aim is to create allyship between vegans and farmers, to shift the way in which the media pits vegans against farmers, and to make progress towards solutions to fix our food and farming systems together.